Student Privacy: Family Educational Rights and Privacy Act (FERPA)

 - Verbal, psychological, or physical threats, harassment, and physical violence

 Examples of interventions by a professor may include:

 - Ask the disruptive student to leave class for the remainder of the class session

 - File charges of violation against the disruptive student with the Office of Student Conduct

-More information about medical withdrawals can be found at the Office of Accessibility’s website.
+More information about medical withdrawals can be found on our Medical Withdrawals page.

 Auburn University students should read and understand the Policy on Withdrawal and Resignation, as well as the implications a withdrawal may have on their financial aid, scholarships, and on campus housing before making the decision to withdraw.